linrunner/tlp-doc/settings/disks.rst

 Default when unconfigured: "med_power_with_dipm max_performance" (AC),
 "med_power_with_dipm min_power" (BAT)

+Use empty strings (“”) to disable the feature completely.

 Multiple values separated with spaces are tried sequentially until success.
 TLP 1.1 and higher determine automatically when `med_power_with_dipm` is available.
 For that a second value is provided in the default configuration